Propafenone: Initiation of therapy

 Propafenone generally needs to be started in a hospital setting to assure ECG monitoring of the patient.
 There are many different dosages of propafenone, depending on clinical presentation of the arrhythmia.
 The treatment is generally begun with a relatively high dose (450–900 mg/d), decreasing to near 300 mg/d.
 In most Western countries, the accepted maximal dose is 900 mg/d.

 For economic and convenience reasons, some clinicians are starting certain antiarrhythmic agents in an outpatient setting for some patients.
 No consensus exists regarding the safety of this practice, and information is needed to determine which agents and which patients are appropriate for outpatient initiation of antiarrhythmic therapy.
 From a clinical point of view, this drug is used primarily in patients with relatively preserved myocardial function.

 Contraindications and cautions

-Caution should be used in administrating propafenone in individuals with hepatic dysfunction, asthma, congestive heart failure, or bradycardia.
+Caution should be used in administering propafenone in individuals with hepatic dysfunction, asthma, congestive heart failure, or bradycardia.